 Lessons in Salsa are great for people wanting to meet new people, as you don’t necessarily have to have a regular dance partner.
 The joy of Salsa dancing is that the two people can switch partners and get a chance to come across new people each and every time they take to the floor.
 In fact, a lot of people love Salsa so much because they like the feeling of dancing with someone they have never met before; the thrill of the unexpected!
 How amazing is it to think that two complete strangers can come together and, as soon as the music starts, share such a strong connection through musicality and dance?

-What you may not know is that there are different types of Salsa dancing classes, each with unique features and requiring a different set of skills.
+What you may not know is that there are different types of Salsa dance classes near me, each with unique features and requiring a different set of skills.
 Below, I will introduce absolute beginners along with intermediates to the fundamental Salsa styles of dance and, with any luck, will get you excited about learning to dance the Latin dancing way!

 Salsa is designed as a couples dance, but you can also perform some parts solo if you wish.
 Photo credit: The U.S. Army on VisualHunt

 Salsa dance clubs can now be found in most cities across the world, even if its history is rooted in Latin America and other United States regions (the different places have their own distinct styles: Cuban, Puerto Rican, Cali Colombia, L.A. and New York).

 If you prefer modern styles, take a look at our article on contemporary dance.